Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 GENERAL SAFETY: Cuba is considered one of the safest countries to travel in throughout the Western Hemisphere.
 Cubans are generally very friendly and warm hearted people who welcome Americans and are eager to share and interact with us.
 As with all travel, we should exercise general precautions.
 When available, we should use a safety deposit box at homes that provide them.
 When in public areas, be mindful of money exchanges and avoid pulling out big sums of money.
 Pick pocketing, though rare may occur as it can anywhere else in the world especially in larger cities, so please keep track of your belongings.
 Make several copies of your passport/visa and store them in several different locations in your luggage.

 CIGARS AND RUM: Currently, US citizens are not permitted to bring back cigars or alcohol from Cuba.
-Roman will provide our group with updates upon arrival as regulations can change.
-Current regulations can be reviewed here: No More Cigars
+Roman will provide our group with updates upon arrival as regulations often change.

-GIFTS AND DONATIONS: People often inquire about bringing gifts for our hosts, guides, teachers or children we meet along the way.
+GIFTS AND DONATIONS: People often inquire about bringing gifts for our hosts, guides, or teachers we meet along the way.
 Most Cuban families have very little so small gifts are always appreciated.
-Even simple items such as toothpaste, shampoo, lotions or razor blades are in great demand.
+Even simple items such as toothpaste, shampoo, lotions, sunscreen or razors are in great demand.
 A small set of tools would be an appreciated gift.
 If you would like to donate some of your clothing at the end of the trip, our Cuban guides will make sure it finds a good home.
 Used clothing and shoes are fine.

-Other gift ideas include: school supplies (crayons, pencils, construction paper, maps. water color paints, rulers, erasers, glue, etc.) children’s books. f you have a functional laptop or Ipad that you would like to donate to a teacher for use during the school year that would be a tremendous gesture.
+Other gift ideas include: school supplies (crayons, pencils, construction paper, maps. water color paints, rulers, erasers, glue, etc. If you have a functional laptop or Ipad that you would like to donate to a teacher for use during the school year that would be appreciated.
+If you only have room for one category of items, school supplies are extremely limited and are greatly appreciated.
+We will discuss this while traveling together, but please refrain from giving gifts to children we meet along the way as this may lead to conflict among their peers.

 LANGUAGE : A very enriching part of our Support for the Cuban People program is conversing with the wonderful people we meet along the way.
 Very few people speak English and they greatly appreciate our efforts to converse in their language.
 You might want to consider brushing up on your Spanish skills or taking a basic conversational course before we depart.